Howters/AzureDevOps-GHAS-Repo-Cloner/README.md

 ## License

-This project is made for Bina Nusantara IT Division.
+This extension is made for Bina Nusantara IT Division.